 "Our Blueprint sets the direction for us to continue to do better: in the way we do business with clients, the way we procure goods and services, in how we operate our own premises, and in how we support environmental initiatives," said Gord Nixon, CEO of RBC.
 "These efforts make a real difference for our children, our communities and our planet.
 The ambitious targets we set in the Blueprint show how far we've come and how far we are willing to go."

 What's new in the RBC Environmental Blueprint?

-Reduction of our greenhouse gas emissions and the amount of office paper we use
+- Reduction of our greenhouse gas emissions and the amount of office paper we use

 Why RBC made leadership in environmental stewardship a priority

 We believe our future, and the future of the next generation, depends on taking intentional steps to help our organization and others be environmentally responsible.
 Our history of environmental stewardship and sustainability dates back to 1991, when we appointed our first environmental risk manager and introduced our first formal environmental policy.
 Our programs and policies have evolved significantly over the past two decades.
 In 2007, RBC published the first RBC Environmental Blueprint, which served as our multi-year plan for integrating environmental sustainability into RBC's business activities and operations, and building out employee engagement and community initiatives.

 We will report on progress against the Blueprint commitments on an annual basis, with the first progress report scheduled for the spring 2015.

 To find out more about RBC's Environmental Blueprint please visit: www.rbc.com/community-sustainability.